Dileep-royal/webDevJourney/markdownfiles/week-0/day02.md

 2. square
 3. disc
 4. none
-* we also can use styling property `HTML style="list-style-type:"` to define marking type
+* we also can use styling property ` style="list-style-type:"` to define marking type
 * Using this styling property we can also use ordered listing types

 * we may also required some crucial attributes like as follows: